Esri/arcgis-maps-sdk-flutter-samples/lib/samples/set_basemap/README.md

 ## How to use the sample

-Use the drop down menu to select the active basemap from the list of available basemaps.
+Use the drawer to select the active basemap from the list of available basemaps.

 ## How it works

 1. Create an `ArcGISMap` object.
-2. Set the map to the `ArcGISMapView` object.
+2. Set the map to the `ArcGISMapViewController` object.
 3. Choose a new basemap type and set it on the map.

 ## Relevant API

 * ArcGISMap
-* ArcGISMapView
+* ArcGISMapViewController
 * Basemap

 ## Tags